luqas11/ches-pur-ofi/firmware/README.md

 ```

 ### How to calibrate the speedometer
 For the speedometer, since the rotation range of the servo is 180°, the received speed value must be mapped to a value between 180 and 0.
 The physical assembly of the speedometer could left the zero rotation point slightly displaced from the zero mark in the graphic scale, so an offset must be considered to correct it.
-At the maximum rotation point, the pointer will be at an arbitrary speed value, that will be the maximum speed value to be used in the speed range mapping.
+At the maximum rotation point, the pointer will be at an arbitrary speed value, and that will be the maximum speed value to be used in the speed range mapping.
 For example:
 ```
 // When the servo is set to zero rotation, the pointer is displaced by 6 degrees from the zero speed mark in the scale.
 // An offset of 6 degrees is added to the minimum rotation value, so it will rotate between 180 - offset and 0 (180 means minimum rotation because the servo rotation direction is the opossite of the scale increasing direction).